Biden pitches $174 billion electric vehicle plan in Michigan

-DEARBORN, Mich./WASHINGTON (Reuters) -President Joe Biden is making the case for his $174 billion electric vehicle plan on Tuesday, calling for government grants for new battery production facilities during a visit to a Ford Motor electric-vehicle plant in Michigan.
+DEARBORN, Mich./WASHINGTON (Reuters) - President Joe Biden made the case for his $174 billion electric vehicle plan on Tuesday, calling for government grants for new battery production facilities during a visit to a Ford Motor electric-vehicle plant in Michigan.

-Biden told said ahead of the visit that the U.S. must ramp up efforts on EVs to compete with China, which is outselling the U.S. “We’ve got to take over the world market -- that’s what this is about -- being the best in the world and exporting these,” he said.
-“We’re at an inflection point.”
+“We’re going to set a new pace for electric vehicles,” Biden said, vowing to reverse what he called the Trump administration’s “short-sighted” rollback of vehicle emissions standards while pushing for passage of his ambitious $2.3 trillion jobs and infrastructure bill.

+Biden argues the United States is falling behind China, which is selling more EVs.

 Biden’s electric-vehicle plan, first announced March 31, cheered investors who bought shares in several electric-vehicle startups that have struggled of late.
 Shares in electric truck maker Lordstown Motors rose 22% and shares in Nikola Motors climbed 5.8% in midday trading.